Divergic/Divergic.Logging.Sentry/README.md

 }
 ```

-Any log message that contains a ```System.Exception``` parameter will be sent to Sentry.
+Any log entry that contains a ```System.Exception``` parameter will be sent to Sentry.
 All other log messages will be ignored by this logging provider.

-# Custom properties
+# Custom exception properties

 Exceptions in .Net often contain additional information that is not included in the ```Exception.Message``` property.
-Some good examples of this are ```SqlException```, ```ReflectionTypeLoadException ``` and the Azure ```StorageException```.
+Some exceptions like this are ```SqlException```, ```ReflectionTypeLoadException ``` and the Azure ```StorageException```.
+The ReflectionTypeLoadException message for example will log the following message.

+> ReflectionTypeLoadException: Unable to load one or more of the requested types.
+Retrieve the LoaderExceptions property for more information.

 This information is additional metadata about the exception which is critical to identifying the error.
 Unfortunately most logging systems will only log the exception stacktrace and message.
 The result is an error report that is unactionable.

 The Divergic.Logging.Sentry package caters for this by automatically adding each custom property on the exception to the error report sent to Sentry.
+It does this using the functionality provided by the Divergic.Logging NuGet package to add context data to the exception.

 # Preventing duplicate reports